- Reference >

 write operations.
 For operations not explicitly associated with a

-session (i.e. using Mongo.startSession()
+session (i.e. using Mongo.startSession()), MongoDB drivers

-shell creates an implicit session and associates it
+and the mongo shell creates an implicit session and associates it

 with the operation.